Snapper

 Dates: December 2010 - March 2011

-Categories: Scoping/pitching/quoting, Client liaison, Project manager, IA & UX, Content design, Website designer, Front-end developer, CSS-based layout, jQuery/JavaScript, Other CMS, E-commerce, Small sites
+Categories: Scoping/pitching/quoting, Client liaison, Project manager, IA & UX, Content designer, Website designer, Front-end developer, CSS-based layout, jQuery/JavaScript, Other CMS, E-commerce, Small sites

 Brief: Snapper is New Zealand's leading contactless payment system.
 Once money is loaded onto a Snapper card it can be used for a wide range of transactions around the country - including shops, taxis and public transport such as buses and ferries.